Uniqueness of Coxeter structures on Kac-Moody algebras: Introduction

-The uniqueness of braided quasi--Coxeter structures on $\O\int$ is obtained from a cohomological rigidity result, as was done in the case of a semisimple Lie algebra in \cite{vtl-3,vtl-4}.
+The uniqueness of braided \nqcs structures on $\O\int$ is obtained from a cohomological rigidity result, as is the case for a semisimple Lie algebra.
 The proof of this result, however, differs significantly from that given in \cite{vtl-3,vtl-4}.
-Indeed, the latter relies on the well--known computation of the Hochschild (coalgebra) cohomology of the enveloping algebra $U\g$ in terms of the exterior algebra $\wedge\g$.
-For an arbitrary \KM algebra $\g$, the tensor powers of $U\g$ need to be replaced by their completion $\wh{U\g^{\otimes n}}$ \wrt category $\O$, since $U\g$ and $U\g^{\otimes 2}$ do not contain the Casimir operator $C$ of $\g$ and the invariant tensor $\Omega=\Delta(C)-C\otimes 1-1\otimes C$ respectively, and are therefore not an appropriate receptacle for the coefficients of the Casimir and KZ connections.
-While the computation of the Hochschild cohomology of $U\g$ holds for an arbitrary Lie algebra, it is not known to do so, and may in fact fail, for the topological Hopf algebra $\wh{U\g}$, which seems to have a rather unwieldy cohomology.
+Indeed, the latter relies on the well--known computation of the Hochschild (coalgebra) cohomology of the enveloping algebra $U\g$ in terms of the exterior algebra of $\g$.
+For an arbitrary \KM algebra, the tensor powers of $U\g$ need to be replaced by their completion $U\g^{\otimes n}\compl$ \wrt category $\O$.
+Indeed, $U\g$ and $U\g^{\otimes 2}$ do not contain the Casimir operator $C$ of $\g$ and the invariant tensor $2\Omega=\Delta(C)-C\otimes 1-1\otimes C$ respectively, and are therefore not appropriate receptacles for the coefficients of the Casimir and KZ connections.
+While the computation of the Hochschild cohomology of $U\g$ holds for an arbitrary Lie algebra, it is not known to do so, and may in fact fail, for the topological coalgebra $U\g\compl$, which seems to have a rather unwieldy cohomology.

-Instead of using $\wh{U\g}$, we rely on a refinement of the universal algebra $U\g\Euniv$ defined by Enriquez.
-The algebra $U\g\Euniv$ was introduced in \cite{e1} to obtain an alternative cohomological construction of quantisation functors for Lie bialgebras \cite{e3}, and is obtained from the $\PROP$ of Lie bialgebras $\LBA$.
-It is universal in that it maps to a completion $\wh{U\g_\a}$ of the enveloping algebra of the double $\g_\a =\a\oplus\a^*$ of any Lie bialgebra $\a$.
-Its image in $\wh{U \g_\a}$ is the subalgebra generated by the interlaced powers of the normally ordered Casimir operator of $\ga$, that is consists of all elements of the form
+Rather than using the completions $U\g\tens{n}\compl$, we rely on a refinement of Enriquez's universal algebras $\enrique{n}$ \cite{e1}.
+These arise from the $\PROP$ of Lie bialgebras, and were used by Enriquez to give a cohomological construction of quantisation functors for Lie bialgebras \cite{e3}.
+They are universal in the following sense: for any Lie bialgebra $\b$ with Drinfeld double $\gb=\b\oplus\b^*$ and any $n\geq 1$, $\enrique{n}$ maps to a completion $\wh{U\gb\tens{n}}$ of the $n$--fold tensor product of the enveloping algebra of $\gb$.
+For $n=1$, the image of $\enrique {n}$ in $\wh{U\gb}$ is the subalgebra spanned by the interlaced powers of the normally ordered Casimir operator of $\gb$, \ie the elements